Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

-Tweeners will feel too old for most of the standard indoor playground party venues, yet they're too young for something adult.
-But don't worry - you can definitely have a wonderful birthday party for your tween or young teen that all participants will love!
-Best of all, these ideas work for both genders.
+Tweens will feel too old for most of the standard indoor playground party venues, yet they're too young for something adult.
+But don't worry - you can definitely have a wonderful birthday party for your tweener or young teen that all participants will love!
+Best of all, these ideas work for both boys and girls.
 Let's take a look:

 1. Capture the flag party - at dusk

 To really put a more grown-up twist on a fun activity, do a capture-the-flag at sundown!
 We actually did this for my oldest son's 13th birthday, and it was a huge hit with the guests.
 We bought this glow-in-the-dark capture the flag kit, which comes with glowing wristbands for each team, and glowing orbs to be used as flags, which everyone loved.

 If you don't have a good layout to do this easily in your yard and/or neighborhood, consider doing it at a park.
 In that situation, I would not do it once the sun has actually set - at dusk is fine.
 Even in our yard and neighborhood, we found that the kids had a blast playing this while dusk was falling, but not once it was actually dark; they came inside at that point.